-To switch between sessions, select Switch To.
+To switch between sessions, choose File > Session Manager > Switch to.

 When you launch Qt Creator, a list of existing sessions is displayed in the Welcome mode.
-To open a session, select it or press Ctrl+Alt+<number>, where <number> is the number of the session to open (available for the first nine sessions).

 When you start Qt Creator from the command line, you can give the name of a session as argument and Qt Creator will start with this session.